 November 30, 2019

 This is the season.
 Martin first time at the Christmas tree lot so all he cared about was the ground.
 Wednesday knows the tradition so she was more intrigue by the dog peeing a on tree.
 It's cool he work there.

 I don't remember why we skipped this tradition the year before.
 I am glad he got to experienced it with us.
 His curiosity seem to be triggered on all levels.
 The pine smell, the other people with dogs, us walking next to him.
-I think we even let him pick the tree.
-He peed on one of them and we took this as a sign of him choosing this tree.
+We even let him picked the tree.
+He peed on one of them and we took this as a sign of him choosing our Christmas tree.

 December 24, 2019

 Long Beach, CA

 How to have a holiday stress free part 2: Skip the card and send a digital version instead.
 I love making Christmas cards.
 Every year, the shoot, the editing, the choosing of the paper and the sending.
 But this year, I have to skip it.
 Other things are making my head explode.
 So from The Kilkenny Band to your family, I wish you a wonderful holiday season.
 Merry Christmas and happy birthday to me.
 The printed cards will return next year.
 Be safe and merry and please donate to animals shelters or anything that can use your help.
 Maybe spread the love all year long also.

 In January, 2020, after my back surgery, my mom came and stayed with us.
 He loved her.
 He follow her everywhere and would stay by her as she knit and took care of me.
 I am so grateful for being able to work from home the last 4 months and for my medical leave in January for a month.
 I didn't knew it but it would give me precious time with him.
 Time that was running out

 Wednesday never seem to liked him, although I think she is sad now.
 She only saw him as competition.
 For food & our attention.
 But when he looked up to her as we walk, she looked very proud to be showing him how to do things.
 Like how to walk like a lady and a gentleman.